kimsk/chia-piggybank/POST-4.md

 ## Conclusions

-This post shows us how bad actors can steal our coins and how we can prevent them by using `ANNOUCEMENT`. `ANNOUCEMENT` ensures that a piggybank and contribution coin(s) have to be spent together.
+This post shows us how bad actors can steal our coins and how we can prevent them by using `ANNOUNCEMENT`. `ANNOUNCEMENT` ensures that a piggybank and contribution coin(s) have to be spent together.

 However, our coin is still not totally secure.
 Let's the other issue and how we can prevent it in the [next post](POST-5.md).